CodeFellows-Curve/curve-front-end/src/markdown/competencies/teamwork/Collaboration/4pt.md

 ---
-category: 'Business Acumen'
+category: 'Teamwork'
-proficiency: "Mission and Vision"
+proficiency: 'Collaboration'
-summary: 'Makes decisions that align work to support the company’s and product’s vision and goals, along with the team KPIs.'
+summary: 'Actively works with others to produce or create something in a friendly and professional manner on behalf of the entire company, beyond own team or self.
+Seeks to ensure the team understands the business value of every story by sharing knowledge and expertise with other team members.
+Consistently tries to improve code quality by seeking pair programming opportunities.'
 milestone: 4
 ---

 ### Milestone 4 summary.
 Override the digital divide with additional clickthroughs from DevOps.